Singapore Country Commercial Guide

 The following are major infrastructure projects, significant government procurements, and business opportunities in Singapore:

-• Singapore’s Next Generation Port Vision for Tuas Terminal will be constructed in 4 Phases.
-Phase 1 and Phase 2 tenders have already been awarded.
-There will be two more phases before port completion in 2040.
+• Singapore’s Next Generation Port Vision for Tuas Terminal is being developed in four phases.
+Phase 1 and Phase 2 have already been completed, with the port infrastructure officially operational since the last quarter of 2022.
+There will be two more phases before the port will be fully completed by 2040.
+Phase 3 is currently in the planning stage.

-• To raise the use of solar energy to between 1.5 and 2.0 GW peak at the end of the decade by installing more solar panels on reservoirs and roof tops to generate electricity to lower carbon emissions.
+• Singapore plans to raise the use of solar energy to 2.0 GW peak power at the end of the decade by installing more solar panels on reservoirs and roof tops to generate electricity to lower carbon emissions.
+Singapore is also planning a second LNG terminal which will be a floating concept as the country aims to be an LNG bunkering hub.

-• As part of 2050 net zero and decarbonization objectives, Singapore is looking at ammonia / hydrogen bunkering, importing electricity generated from renewable energy sources from neighboring countries, and the possible use of small modular reactors.
+• As part of its 2050 net zero and decarbonization objectives, Singapore is looking at ammonia/hydrogen bunkering, importing electricity generated from renewable energy sources from neighboring countries, and the possible use of small modular reactors for nuclear energy.
+Singapore signed a Memorandum of Understanding on Strategic Civil Nuclear Cooperation with the United States in 2025.
+The government also established a Future Energy Fund valued at US$7.7 billion to address electricity needs in conjunction with Singapore’s net zero goals.

 • More polyclinics will be built, bringing the total to 32 by 2030.